underscore-finance/underscore-docs/cheques.md

 ---
-description: One-time payments you can cancel anytime before they're cashed
+description: One-off spend without blind trust — cancellable payments with review delays
 ---

-# Digital Cheques: Send Now, Confirm Later
+# Digital Cheques: One-Off Spend Without Blind Trust

 Digital Cheques are time-locked payment promises that give you complete control until cashed.
-Write a $5,000 payment to a contractor — cancel it if they don't deliver.
-Set security delays for large amounts.
-Recipients see the cheque immediately but can't cash until the delay expires.
+When an agent needs to pay a new counterparty, Digital Cheques turn a transfer into a controlled payment commitment.
+Small spends clear immediately.
+Larger payouts sit behind review delays and stay cancellable until they're cashed.
 Your funds keep earning yield until the second they're claimed.

-Perfect for contractor payments, large transfers needing review time, or any payment where you want an undo button.
+Your agent buys a $3 dataset instantly.
+A $5,000 compute job waits behind a review window you can cancel.
+Contractor payments get built-in review time.
 No pre-approval needed — send to any address.
 Cancel anytime before cashing.
 Full transparency onchain for both parties.

 ## Why Digital Cheques Exist